Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Experiment

 \subsection{Implementation Details}

-We employ the AdamW optimizer \cite{adamw} and set the learning rate to $10^{-4}$.
-We use the encoder from Lite-Mono \cite{lite-mono} to extract image features in the diffusion depth network.
-The pose estimation subnetwork consists of a ResNet-18 encoder \cite{resnet} and two fully connected layers which is the same as recent approaches.
-We adhere to the training strategy outlined in MonoDepth2 \cite{monodepth2}.
-In Eq.1, the value of $w_1$ is 1.0, $w_2$ and $w_3$ are assigned a value of 1e-3 each, while $w_4$ is set to 0.05.
+The proposed method is implemented using the PyTorch library.
+We employ the Adam optimizer and set the learning rate to $10^{-4}$.
+We employ ResNet-18 \cite{resnet} which is pretrained on ImageNet \cite{imagenet} to extract image features in the diffusion depth network.
+The pose estimation subnetwork consists of a ResNet-18 encoder and two fully connected layers which is the same as SC-Depth \cite{sc-depth}.
+Considering the initial low accuracy of depth generated during the early training, we affiliate DDIM loss $L_{ddim}$ at the $20_{th}$ epoch.
+We adhere to the training strategy outlined in SC-Depth \cite{sc-depth}, using sequences of three consecutive video frames as training samples.
+We calculate projections and losses from the second frame to the other frames and reverse them again to maximize data utilization.
+During the training process, images are enhanced through random scaling, cropping, and horizontal flipping.
+In Eq.1, the value of $w_1$ is set to 1.0, while $w_2$ to $w_4$ are assigned a value of 0.1 each.
+Following Bian et al. \cite{sc-sfm, sc-depth}, we convert the sigmoid output of the depth estimation subnetwork to depth with $\boldsymbol{D} = 1/(a\boldsymbol{x} + b)$, where $a$ is equal to 10 and $b$ is equal to 0.01.